 Monitoring this influx in interest, experts are projecting that ghost kitchens could generate $1 trillion in global revenue opportunities by 2030 which will largely be supported by third-party delivery apps for order fulfilment.

-Many of the food delivery apps available were vital during the pandemic to help keep restaurant closures down while still providing those stuck at home with their favorite meals when they needed them most.
-On top of this, each delivery app is another source of income for many families who say it lets them better provide for their children and family members, even during the toughest parts of lockdown.
+Many food delivery apps available were vital during the pandemic to help keep restaurant closures down while still providing those stuck at home with their favorite meals when they needed them most.
+Additionally, the revenue from delivery apps caters for many families - their children and family members - even during the most challenging parts of lockdown.

 The way any kitchen, traditional or ghost, can keep up with the increased online ordering is by partnering with as many delivery apps as possible, creating a bigger reach and footprint than ever before.
 Restaurant technology and SaaS have made this possible by helping to manage orders and deliveries all in one place no matter how many apps you use.

-Finding ways to optimize your kitchen is how you can get more and more of the revenue food delivery generates which is climbing above the previous $26 billion generated by the food delivery market in 2020 in the US alone.
-Virtual concepts being rushed into reality due to the lockdowns during the pandemic have truly created possibly the largest restaurant revolution in history, all thanks to the unique restaurant technology created and improved to accommodate such a mass transition.
+Finding ways to optimize your kitchen is the secret to getting more of the revenue food delivery generates, climbing above the previous $26 billion generated by the US food delivery market in 2020 alone.
+Virtual concepts being rushed into reality due to the lockdowns during the pandemic have created possibly the most significant restaurant revolution in history.
+And the accolades go to the unique restaurant technology developed and improved to accommodate such a mass transition.

 As impressive as the current numbers and projected revenue increases are, it's important to remember that the biggest factor saving the industry is the fact that restaurants were able to stay open in a situation that would otherwise ruin them.
 Here are some statistics from DoorDash's first-ever economic impact report: